 What is a gel pen?

 Gel pens allow for even writing and drawing and its tip doesn’t wear out like a felt-tip marker.
 They combine characteristics from ballpoint and rollerball pens.
 They use water-based gel ink that has a uniformity between both types of ink, making it less likely to smudge but still flow freely enough for easy writing.

 Due to their smooth writing and quick drying characteristics, gel pens are widely used.
 If you are using the fine-point 0.7-millimeter tip, it is highly rated for its comfort in the hand, smooth writing, and bleed-proof qualities.

 What is an ink pen?

 This one seems like a very common question, but apparently, a very interesting one.
 My mind jumbles whenever someone uses the term ‘ink pen.’
 All pens I believe use and contain ink.
 Therefore, stating that something is a pen automatically means “with ink.”

-Although all pens use ink, the fountain pen, also referred to as the ultimate luxury pen, is the closest example of an ink pen.
-This pen uses liquid ink that is water-based and is delivered through the tip.
-The ink flows from a tank through a “feed” to the tip, then through the tip, due to passageway action and gravity.
+All pens utilize ink, however, the closest example of an ink pen is the fountain pen or the luxury pen.
+This pen employs water-based liquid ink that is dispersed through the tip.
+Due to the action of the passageway and gravity, ink flows from a tank through a “feed” to the tip before passing through the tip.

 Though fountain pens can be used on any type of paper, the pen’s watery ink may likely bleed through a thin page.
 So a thicker paper material may be recommended for best results.